hstarmans/TMC2130Stepper/README.md

 # TMC2130Stepper
-Beaglebone library for Trinamic TMC2130 Stepper driver.
+Beaglebone library for Trinamic TMC2130 Stepper driver in C++ and Python.

 ## TODO:
 - [ ] Comments